top of page

 • There’s no longer pain, thickening, or visible signs of infection.

-It’s important to note that some warts respond quickly, while others, especially long-standing or deep lesions, may require multiple treatments and reviews.
+It's important to note that some warts respond quickly, while others, especially long-standing or deep lesions - may require multiple treatments and reviews.
+If your plantar wart extremely painful after treatment, this is often a normal part of the process.
+That said, always let your podiatrist know so they can assess and adjust your plan if needed.

 Professional Wart Treatments